Remento, the Storyworth® alternative.

 Watch our comparison: Storyworth v.
 Remento

-Remento: Storytellers simply speak.
-Recordings can be made on any device - phone, tablet, or computer.
-Then, Remento's Speech-to-Story technology automatically transforms these recordings into either "cleaned transcripts" or more polished stories written in either the first or third person.
-Learn more here.
+Remento storytellers simply speak into any device - phone, tablet, or computer.
+Then, Remento's proprietary Speech-to-Story technology automatically removes filler words and transforms recordings into either “cleaned transcripts” or polished narratives.
+Storytellers can choose whether they want stories drafted in first or third person, and can edit the stories at any time.

-Remento: 8" x 10" and feature a customizable hard cover, plus thicker paper that is designed to last for generations.
+Remento: 8×10-inch hardcover with premium materials and thicker paper designed to last for generations.

 .avif)